 To cancel the monitoring of the recovery phase, issue CONTROL+C. This stops the monitoring but the recovery process continues in the background.
-The recovery Progress integer option can be used with the Cluster.addInstance() operation to display the progress of the recovery phase.
+The waitRecovery integer option can be used with the Cluster.addInstance() operation to control the behavior of the command regarding the recovery phase.
+The following values are accepted: